edilson-z/didactdigital.com/README.md

-# tololi.com
+# Didact Digital

-Welcome to my tololi.com's repository!
-This repository contains the source code for tololi.com and is constantly being updated.
+Welcome to my repository!
+This repository contains the source code for didact digital and is constantly being updated.

 ## About Project